Bankei Yōtaku

 Bankei Yōtaku (盤珪永琢) was a Japanese Rinzai Zen master, and the abbot of the Ryōmon-ji and Nyohō-ji.
-He was a major Zen figure of the Edo period and is best known for his emphasis on a minimalist sudden method of Zen which simply relies on the unborn Buddha mind.
+He was a major Zen figure of the Edo period and is best known for his emphasis on a minimalist sudden approach to Zen which simply relies on the unborn Buddha mind.
 He became well known in Japan for his public talks in colloquial Japanese which were popular among laypersons.

 Biography

 Early years

 Bankei Yōtaku was born in 1622, in Harima Province to a samurai turned medicine man named Suga Dosetsu.
 His boyhood name was Muchi.
 Bankei's mother bore the last name of Noguchi, and little more is known of her, other than that the society of the time extolled her as 'Maya who begot three Buddhas,' - Maya being the mother of the historical Buddha, Shakyamuni.
 Bankei had four brothers and four sisters.
 His eldest brother, Masayasu, was a skilled physician and his second eldest brother was a practitioner of the Pure Land school of Buddhism.
 Hence Bankei's mother was likened to Maya, Masayasu to Yakushi - the Buddha of healing, his second eldest brother to the Buddha Amida, and Bankei himself to Shakyamuni Buddha.
 Bankei was a rebellious and mischievous child, though he showed remarkable intelligence.
 When Bankei was 11, his father died, and in the following year he entered school.